 They wouldn't all do it.

-Some would, some would, but they wouldn't all do it.
+But they wouldn't all do it.

 I do believe that there are cultures, and I don't know which ones, so I won't be more specific, in which most of them would do it.

-Maybe because they're not Like you, and they go, Well, we don't owe these you know these American devils anything.
+Maybe because they're not like you, and they go, well, we don't owe these, you know, these American devils anything.

 If we can get their stuff, take it.

-I don't know if anybody has that view, but if they do, and you know some people do, if they do, you don't want a lot of them, right?
+But if they do, and you know some people do, if they do, you don't want a lot of them, right?

 You don't want a lot of those.

-So we we're never really honest about immigration.
+So we're never really honest about immigration.

 That's part of the reason it's so hard to deal with it.